juju/docs/src/en/juju-concepts.md

 Although LXD itself can operate over the network, Juju does not support this.
 The client *must* be local to the LXD containers.

+See the [Client][client] page for how to backup and upgrade the Juju client.

 ## Agent

 A Juju *agent* is software that runs on every Juju machine.
 There is a *machine